• broken image

 Graduate Research Assistant | melissabrown@usf.edu

-Melissa s a first-year graduate student in the School Psychology Program at USF.
+Melissa is a second-year graduate student in the School Psychology Program at USF.
 She graduated from the University of Arkansas in 2023 with a B.A. in Psychology.
-Melissa's research interests include school-based mental health services from a prevention science framework and systems-level change.
-She is excited about the work in this lab because of the abundance of opportunities for personal and professional development, the innovative and cutting-edge research produced, and the supportive climate fostered by everyone involved in the lab.
-In her free time, Melissa enjoys thrifting, trying new restaurants and recipes, and rescuing stray kitties around Tampa
+Melissa's research interests include school-based mental health services, multi-informant universal screening, and integrating new technology in school-based services.
+She is excited about the work in this lab because of the abundance of opportunities for personal and professional development and the innovative and cutting-edge research produced.
+In her free time, Melissa enjoys thrifting, trying new restaurants, pickleball, and rescuing stray kitties around Tampa.

 Lab Subgroups: